Tutorial

 }

-Just like layouts, input components are also represented by annotations.
+}| Just like layouts, input components are also represented by annotations.
 The built-in annotations cover the components that are most commonly used in a form.
-It is also possible to create your annotations for custom components.
+It is also possible to create your annotations for custom components. |

 The UI element UITextField is declared via the annotation @UITextField.
 It is followed by two properties: position and label.

-The attribute position defines the display order of the components inside a layout.
+| The attribute positiondefines the display order of the components inside a layout. |

-The getter method that is annotated with UI element annotation determines what is displayed in the field.
+| The getter method that is annotated with UI element annotation determines what is displayed in the field.
 The setter method defines what happens with the user input.
 The mechanism of a PMO is further explained in the documentation.
+In summary, whenever the user input changes, the The following image illustrates the data binding for the property Figure 2.
+Data binding |

-1. Create a new field searchConsumer of type Consumer<String>.
+Create a new field searchConsumerof typeConsumer<String>.

-4. Implement the method with searchConsumer.accept(searchText)
+Implement the method with searchConsumer.accept(searchText)

-5. Annotate the method with @UIButton.
+Annotate the method with @UIButton.-

-2. The caption should be set to "Start Search".
+The captionshould be set to "Start Search".

 The finished implementation should look like this: